DanielMaritim/Inheritance-in-JavaScript/README.md

 # Inheritance-in-JavaScript
 Lets discuss abit about inheritance in ES6,what it entails and its importance

+Inheritance is when one class acquires the properties of another class.A child aquires the traits of its parent.

 Inheritance refers to an object's ability to access methods and other properties from another object.

 Objects can inherit from other objects and it works through prototypes.